 Zipper ~ Invisible

-It comes in clear plastic or metal.
-The benefit of the clear plastic foot is that you can see clearly where your stitches are landing.
+And it can be metal or plastic.
+The benefit of the clear plastic version is that you can see clearly where your stitches are landing.

 Does Your Machine Have a Low Shank Height?